-In these beginner guitar exercises, I do my best to give you a little taster of the different elements of guitar playing you will be working on.
+In these beginner guitar exercises, I do my best to give you a little taste of the different elements of guitar playing you will be working on.

 Exercise 1: A short melody for beginners

 I believe that every student’s first guitar lesson should involve learning a short, popular melody like the one in the example below.

 The first reason is that it’s a simple way to practice fundamentals like holding the pick correctly or placing your fingers on the correct frets.

 The second reason is that you’ll start learning how to read guitar tabs.

 And the third is that rather than playing a boring chromatic exercise, or chords (which are harder), you can hear actual music coming out from your guitar, which is a huge motivator to practice.

 In this guitar exercise for beginners, we’ll be playing part of the tune to “Ode to Joy” by Beethoven.

 Exercise 2: Single-note rhythmic pattern

-The first step to learning a tune like the above is to find the notes on the guitar, decide which finger is going to play which note and pick the notes.
+The first step to learning a tune like the one above is to find the notes on the guitar, decide which finger is going to play which note, and pick the notes.